-The Health Dialog® Program, a product of Health Dialog Corporation, is a health information program offered at no cost to you through Florida Blue.
+The Health Dialog® Program, a product of Health Dialog Corporation, is a 24/7 Nurse Line and health information program offered at no cost to you through Florida Blue.
 When it comes to making important decisions about your health, a little extra information and support may be helpful.
-The Health Dialog Program offers:
+The Health Dialog Program offers registered nurse Health Coaches that are available 24 hours a day, 365 days a year; you can talk about immediate or everyday health concerns.